Live Resin vs. Distillate: What’s the Difference?

 What is Live Resin?

-Live resin is a concentrated form of cannabis that results from freezing fresh flower and then putting it through an extraction process that utilizes a solvent, such as ethanol or butane.
+Live resin is a form of cannabis that results from freezing fresh buds and then putting them through an extraction process that utilizes a solvent, such as ethanol or butane.
 Because the cannabis is rapidly frozen, the plant’s properties are preserved, and its terpene profile is protected.

-There are different types of live resin, including sugar, sap, and sauce.
+Different types of live resin exist, including sugar, sap, and sauce.
 Live resin is typically consumed through vaping or dabbing.
 It’s also possible to use it in combination with a bowl or blunt.

-Because live reason retains the plant’s complete terpene profile, it can provide an enhanced experience and a stronger high.
-This option is different from other concentrates2 because it preserves the flower to a higher degree and relies on low temperatures along with a solvent for the extraction process.
+Because live resin helps preserve the plant’s complete terpene profile, it may provide an enhanced experience and a stronger high.
+This option is different from other extracts, like distillate, because it preserves the flower to a higher degree and relies on low temperatures and a solvent for the extraction process.

 If you’ve heard of live rosin, you may be wondering if it’s the same as live resin.
-Live rosin and live resin are two completely different things.
-Live resin uses fresh cannabis, solvents, and very low temperatures, while live rosin doesn’t use any solvents in the extraction process.
+Live rosin and live resin are two different things.
+Although they are both made with fresh frozen cannabis buds, live resin uses solvents.
+In contrast, live rosin is made using either a mechanical separation of trichomes and then pressing the trichomes (hash rosin) or by pressing the fresh frozen buds (fresh press).

 What is Distillate?